Asymptotic Grothendieck groups and c.b.l.f. positive dg-algebras: C.b.l. additive categories

 \begin{cor} A locally Krull--Schmidt category possesses the cancelation property: for each triple $A,B,C$ such that $A \oplus B \cong A \oplus C$ then $B \cong C$. \end{cor}

 Let $X$ be an indecomposable object in a locally Krull--Schmidt category $\cC$.
 We write

 where $X^*(M)$ counts the multiplicity of $X$ in $M$.
 We obtain the following result:

-\begin{cor} Let $\cC$ be a locally Krull--Schmidt category with collection of pairwise non-isomorphic indecomposable objects $\{X_i\}_{i \in I}$.
-If $\cC$ admits locally finite direct sums of indecomposable objects, then its split Grothendieck group respects
+\begin{cor} Let $\cC$ be a locally Krull--Schmidt category with a full collection of pairwise non-isomorphic indecomposable objects $\{X_i\}_{i \in I}$.
+If $\cC$ admits locally finite direct sums of indecomposable objects, then its split Grothendieck group is a free $\bZ$-module